relinquish 音标拼音: [rɪl'ɪŋkwɪʃ] [ril'ɪŋkwɪʃ]

 RELINQUISH definition and meaning | Collins English Dictionary If you relinquish something such as power or control, you give it up He does not intend to relinquish power

-relinquish verb - Definition, pictures, pronunciation and . . .
+relinquish verb - Definition, pictures, pronunciation and usage notes . . .
 Definition of relinquish verb in Oxford Advanced Learner's Dictionary Meaning, pronunciation, picture, example sentences, grammar, usage notes, synonyms and more